Special Training Programs

 The Psychology Pre-Professional major is designed for students who have a serious interest in professional psychology.
 This major concentrates on the sciences, statistics, and experimental design.
 The major focus of this major should enable students to:

-- understand the scientific bases for exploring the meanings of human behavior
+- understand the scientific basis for exploring the meanings of human behavior

 - develop the skills necessary that are basic to a career in professional psychology